 Thong Sala is the main town, with everything from gay owned/friendly restaurants and bars, gay resorts, and even a small gay beach within easy distance.
 Smaller, respectful, more intimate parties and live music events cater to those who aren’t into the heavy “party party” scene.

 In terms of public tolerance and acceptance of homosexuality, Thailand is one of the most welcoming countries across Asia.
-Koh Phangan has a small but established gay community, so gay couples should not encounter any issues.
+As with many countries, acceptance of LGBT individuals is more widespread in urban areas, such as Bangkok.

 As a whole, Thai people value discretion and non-confrontation, so no one should give you any hassle for being seen together.
 That said, public displays of affection – both straight and gay – are frowned upon.